alarner/bookshelf-api/README.md

 A boolean specifying if DELETE requests should be *hard deletes*.
 Hard deleted permanently remove the record from the database (SQL DELETE statement) whereas soft deletes will simply update a column specifying when that record was deleted.
 The record will still exist in the database but it will not appear anymore when you make GET requests.

-If this option is false you should specify a column name that represents the datetime that the record was deleted (see deleteColumn below).
+If this option is false you should specify a column name that represents the datetime that the record was deleted (see deletedAttribute below).

 ```js
 let options = {